 • And finally, delight in it.
 Celebrate the truths you find there.
 Incorporate them into your prayers.

-On the sidebar of the blog I've two plans for reading the Bible through from cover-to-cover, one in two years and one in three.
-I'd urge you to pick one, or maybe a year-long one from someone else (there are plenty to pick from).
+On the sidebar of the blog I've got a link for multiple plans for reading the Bible through from cover-to-cover, ranging in one year to three years (which is actually my current favorite).
+I'd urge you to pick one, or maybe another one from someone else (there are plenty to pick from).
 Whatever plan you use, I earnestly plead with you to commit yourself to reading the Bible through from cover to cover.
 If you want God to speak to you, you need to go to the main source, and camp out there.

 Father, I confess that I don’t love your word nearly as much as I should.
 Please place that spirit of that psalmist within me.
 May his love become mine.
 Because as I search your word, I’ll find you there.